 Gavin: Who do you think it could be?

 Gavin: OK, just as a game I want you to pick the name of anybody you know — anybody, right off the top of your head.

 Gavin: Any reason to think it might be Bob?

 Client: Oh, no way, it couldn’t possibly be Bob; he’s such a nice guy, so polite, he sent me a dozen red roses last week.

-Almost inevitably the person they pick off the top of their head will turn out to be the harasser.
+Almost inevitably, the person the client picked off the top of her head will turn out to be the harasser.

-Consider this a propitious time to listen to what your gut is telling you.
+Consider this an auspicious time to listen to what your gut is telling you.